nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 CLI input will be implemented in a future release.

-### Editing a person : `edit`
+### Editing an internship: `edit`

 Edits an existing internship entry in the application.

 Format: `edit INDEX [/company COMPANY_NAME] [/pocname NAME_OF_CONTACT] [/email EMAIL_OF_CONTACT] [/number NUMBER_OF_CONTACT] [/location LOCATION_ENUM] [/status STATUS] [/description DESCRIPTION] [/role ROLE] …​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the internship at the specified `INDEX`.
+The index refers to the index number shown in the displayed internship list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 Multiple fields can be edited at once.
 * Existing values will be updated to the input values.
-* When editing status, only the valid statuses will be accepeted.
+* When editing status, only the valid statuses will be accepted.
 Not-valid statuses will cause the command to be rejected.

 Examples:
-*  `edit 1  /email nussu@u.nus.edu /number 9666 1666` Edits the email and phone number of the 1st person to be `nussu@u.nus.edu` and `9666 1666` respectively.
+*  `edit 1  /email nussu@u.nus.edu /number 9666 1666` Edits the email and phone number of the 1st internship to be `nussu@u.nus.edu` and `9666 1666` respectively.

+### Adding a remark: `addremark`

+Adds a remark to an existing internship in the application.

+Format: `addremark INDEX [/remark REMARK]`

+* Adds a remark or modifies the existing one, of an existing internship at the specified `INDEX`.
+The index refers to the index number shown in the displayed internship list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Existing remarks will be updated to the input values.

+Examples:
+*  `addremark 1 /remark This internship has a behavioural interview!` Adds or modifies the remark of the internship at index 1 to be `This internship has a behavioural interview!`.

-### Locating persons by name: `find`
+### Locating internships by name: `find`

 Finds internship entries whose names contain any of the given keywords.